BBoggia/RecommendationAgent/README.md

 # RecommendationAgent
-A Recommendation Agent built using langchain and running on GPT-4
+A proof of concept recommendation agent for Home Depot products built using langchain and running on GPT-4.